+Name:

+Address and/or Residents Association

+Status: Valid In support or opposed: Opposed

+Received: 04 March 2021

+is supportive of the Padding

-Name: Address and/or Residents Association Status: Valid In support or opposed: Opposed Received: 04 March 2021 development being constructed on this site and is broadly supportive of the licensing applications being made for the various restaurants and bars within the premises.
-However, we are mindful that these premises are - and seek clarity and reassurance on some points which are not detailed in the applications: The applicant is Great Western Developments - will GWD remain the responsible body for so, will GWD's named Premises Supervisor or a properly appointed deputy be on the premises during all opening times to oversee and be responsible for ensuring that all licensing conditions are complied with by all the individual units?
+development being of constructed on this site ar nd is broadly supportive of the licensing

+applications being m ade for the various resta urants and bars within the pren nises.

+However, we are mir ndful that these premises

+and seek clarity and re eassurance on some

+points which are not detailed in the application ns:

+The applicant is Great Western Developments - will GWD remain the responsible body for these licences once the individual units have been let to different companies and ratepayers?
+If so, will GWD's named Premises Supervisor or a properly appointed deputy be on the premises during all opening times to oversee and be responsible for ensuring that all licensing conditions are complied with by all the individual units?
 Will GWD have security personnel in the complex at all times to assist or control departing customers and ensure that the neighbours are not disturbed?
 When this site was in use as a theatre location, Licensing required that stewards were in place outside the premises for this purpose - that internal signs requesting respect for neighbours were insufficient - will a similar condition be added to these licences?